himanshugoel2797/Cardinal-semicolon/notes/drivers/iwifi/device_doc.md

 finished_rb_num [0:11] : the index of the current reserve buffer, to which the previous frame was written finished_frame_num [0:11] : the index of the frame which was last transferred

+= RF Hardware switch kill functionality =
+Read CSR_GP_CNTRL, bit HW_RF_KILL_SW to get the switch status,
+    0 = RF kill is on, turn off radio
+    1 = RF kill is off, can turn on radio